neilm813/react-example-project-structure/README.md

 - This example is not using any styled component libraries or much css to keep the example simple.
 - JSDoc comments are used as an example of how to document and improve autocomplete, but it is limited compared to typescript.
-- The benefits of taking more time up-front to structure an app this way are not immediately clear when your app is small, however, when your app grows, it becomes a very helpful.
+- The benefits of taking more time up-front to structure an app this way are not immediately clear when your app is small, however, when your app grows, it becomes very helpful to have followed this or other organized structures.

 ---